 In turn, we have decided to interview him for you to get know him better!

-First a little background information; Sebastian has a daughter who is seven years old.
-His hobbies and work melt together, as he finds that community development is not only his responsibility but passion.
-He is not only a Program Director, but a Youth Program Coordinator, and a musician, playing guitar for local and widespread shows.
+First a little background information; Sebastian has a daughter who is seven years old and his hobbies and work melt together.
+Our board member finds that community development is not only his responsibility, but his passion.
+Sebastian is a Program Director, a Youth Program Coordinator, and a musician, playing guitar for local and widespread shows.

 Now let’s get to the questions:

 Tia: If someone were to summarize who you are in three words, what would they be?

 Sebastian: Incredible...I love impossible, so impossible, and I don’t do anything I don’t want to do.
 So I’m hard to deal with.

 T: What drove you to become a part of the board for the community league?